 Uranium Resources3

-U3O8 Corp. has uranium resources that were estimated in compliance with NI 43-101 in Argentina and Colombia (Table 1).
-Mineral resources in the deposits are open along strike and exploration drilling and trenching adjacent to each of the deposits shows significant resource growth potential.
+U3O8 Corp. has uranium resources that were estimated in compliance with NI 43-101 in Colombia (Table 1).
+Mineral resources at Berlin are open along trend and exploration drilling and trenching along trend shows significant resource growth potential.